Long-term versus Short-term Investments

 Just as you don’t want to be in a risky portfolio in the short term, you don’t want to be in an excessively safe portfolio for the long term.
 A long-term-focused investment in a very low-risk asset will end up in a significant missed opportunity.
 Consider this: an extra 2% annual return in 30 years gives 50% more capital (think: $3 million SGD for your retirement instead of $2 million SGD!).

 This being said, too much risk is a mistake, but too little risk can also be a mistake.
-However, time horizon isn’t the only factor when determining how much risk you should take.
+However, the time horizon isn’t the only factor when determining how much risk you should take.
 To be able to sustain any investment, it’s crucial that you are comfortable with the risk level you opt for.
-Adjusting for your tolerance for risk is one of the key ways to personalise your investments.
+Adjusting based on your tolerance for risk is one of the key ways to personalise your investments.

 Do you have sufficient liquidity?

 A liquid investment is an investment that can be sold quickly into cash at a low cost and with certainty.
 For example, Apple’s shares are very liquid, while an apartment is not liquid.
-The former example can be sold in a matter of minutes when the stock market is open, while an apartment may take months and significant costs to be sold at the right value.
+The former example can be sold in a matter of minutes when the stock market is open, while an apartment in Singapore may take months and significant costs to be sold at the right value.

 Why is liquidity important?
 How liquid an investment is determines how easily you can convert it into cash, ultimately to pay for a goal you’ve been saving for.
 If you tie all of your money up in an apartment, you could find yourself waiting longer than you wanted for the sale to turn into spendable cash.